learn-co-students/technical-coach-doing-a-shift-quiz-learn-experts-testing-batch/README.md

 ?: When you end a shift, you should (check all that apply)

-[X] Let everyone you're chatting know that you're going off shift.
+[X] Let everyone you're chatting with know that you're going off shift.
 Let them know that the next person should be on (whenever they should be on)
 [X] Post qbot out in the #technical-coaches Slack channel [ ] Email Erika
 [X] Make sure dispatch is covered, if you were last on dispatch